-Sustainable strategy and shared value Pursuing carbon neutrality Regenerating resources and closing the circle Enabling resilience and innovating Governance and creating value Customers People Suppliers
+Governance and creating value Customers Regenerating resources and closing Enabling resilience and innovating the circle People

 This initiative, in addition to the primary objective of protecting the water bodies present in the area, also pursues the principle of reusing water as an asset to be preserved.
 In 2021, the total flow diverted to the Bonifica Renana plant from the Bologna purifier is approximately 891 thousand cubic metres.
 In 2022, more than 2.2 million cubic metres were diverted in the June-November period.